LukeGrainwalker/fantasy-textadventure/README.md

-# fantasy-textadventure
+# utp - under the pumpkin
-This is a textadventure in a fantasy world.
+This is a Textadventure, in which you are shrunk to the size of an ant and explore what lies beneath a pumpkin.

-It is a bigger version of the textadventure from this video: https://www.youtube.com/watch?v=KLQvQLU5bvI
+It it originated from the textadventure in this video: https://www.youtube.com/watch?v=KLQvQLU5bvI

-but be careful, the load function is not finished yet